jvalverr/Geo-LPsource/README.rst

 How it works?
 ============
-To prepare Geo-LPsource for use, you must execute the makefile file using as follow.
+To prepare Geo-LPsource for use, you must execute the makefile file using as follows:

 ```
 $ cd Geo-LPsource/